flexiblefactory/dotfive/README.md

 ● What would you add to your solution if you had more time?

+Would load items for a category only when a category is selected.
 Tagging, images.

 ● Would you choose different technologies if this were to become a reliable enterprise system?
 Why?
 Or, why not?

 Would not use Sails disk provider as this is only meant for development.